 - The first episode of True Blood had a Goth gas station attendant pretend to be a vampire to unnerve some travelers.
 After they leave, a peeved real (and redneck) vampire threatens the poser with death if he ever does that again.

-- Persona 4: Zig-zagged initially with the normal-looking attendant of a well off gas station the main character meets in Inaba and engages in some friendly conversation and a seemingly innocent handshake.
-Later, it's revealed she's Izanami, the Big Bad responsible for starting the entire plot, and she goes One-Winged Angel in the final battle.
+- Persona 4: Zig-zagged initially with the normal-looking attendant of the well-off Moel gas station.
+When the main character first arrives in Inaba, the gas attendant is one of the first people to welcome him, with the two engaging in some friendly conversation and a seemingly innocent handshake.
+However, the attendant will subsequently only appear around the gas station on rainy days, and the True Ending reveals that she's actually Izanami, the Big Bad responsible for starting the entire plot, with her going One-Winged Angel in the final battle.

 - An episode of MTV's Downtown featured such a character, which the main characters thought was part of the titular Cropsey Clan of that episode due to his unibrow (the inbred Cropseys supposedly all had unibrows).